PayDayAllDay logo

 The business operates extended hours (8am–10pm daily) and offers free in-person or online consultations.
 PayDayAllDay advertises loan amounts ranging from $250 to $5,000, though specific APRs and fees are not disclosed on the website.
 The Columbus location is managed by Joshua Mattoon and can be reached at (614) 618-3640.

 The company explicitly states they do not require extensive documentation, only proof of age (18+), income verification ($1,000/month minimum suggested), a checking account, valid ID, and contact information.
-While positioned as consumer-friendly, payday loans carry significant regulatory scrutiny and typically involve high interest rates and short repayment terms, creating debt cycles for vulnerable borrowers despite the company's claims of transparency and accessibility.
+While positioned as consumer-friendly, payday loans carry significant regulatory scrutiny and typically involve high interest rates and short repayment terms, creating repeat-borrowing cycles for vulnerable borrowers despite the company's claims of transparency and accessibility.

 Services & Features